 To reach one’s full potential and be sensitive to the world, a sustained feeling of health and wellbeing is paramount.

-Our weekly ATWAM slot is often used for staff or external professionals to present to the school topics and questions of health and wellbeing, such as nutrition, sex education, sleep, stress and anxiety, and other mental health issues .
+Our weekly ATWAM slot is often used for staff or external professionals to present to the school topics and questions related to health and wellbeing, such as nutrition, sex education, sleep, stress and anxiety, and other mental health issues.

-To further support students in their mental health, the school provides strong pastoral engagement via tutors and pastoral coordinators.
+To further support students in their emotional wellbeing, the school provides strong pastoral engagement via student advisers and pastoral coordinators.
 If needed, the school can also organise counselling sessions with professionals to assist the students’ wellbeing and development.

-Furthermore, all first-year under 16 year old students participate in the Core Health & Movement course, which provides ample theoretical and practical learning opportunities on issues of health and physical education, including lessons about sexual health, drug awareness, sleep, stress and nutrition.
+Furthermore, all our youngest first-year students participate in the Health & Movement course, which provides ample theoretical and practical learning opportunities on issues of health and physical education, including lessons about sexual health, drug awareness, sleep, stress and nutrition.
 This ensures young students have a basic understanding of what they need to know and do to lead a healthy, balanced lifestyle.

-Twice a week, the whole school participates in a sports programme with many different activities on offer.
-These include: football and girls football (on our football pitch); basketball and tennis (on our basketball/tennis court); dance (in the Assembly Hall); frisbee (on the South Lawn) and movement/fitness (in the gym); hiking and yoga.
-We also use local sports facilities to give students a greater choice of activities, and specialist staff are available to devise individual fitness plans with students.
+Two to three times a week, the whole school participates in a sports programme with many different activities on offer.
+These include: boys’, girls’ and mixed football (on our football pitch), basketball and tennis (on our basketball/tennis court), dance (in the Assembly Hall); frisbee (on the South Lawn) and movement/fitness (in the gym), hiking and yoga.
+We also use local sports facilities to give students a greater choice of activities, and specialist staff are available to devise individual fitness plans for students.
 Additional yoga, fitness and dance sessions are offered at other times during the week and, regularly throughout the year, movement and yoga teachers visit the school to give intensive workshops.

 In the event of injury, or illness, school staff are trained to make initial assessments and provide first-aid treatment and common, non-prescription medications.
 All students are registered with the local medical centre, while hospital services are located just 20 minutes away.

-With the aim of developing a movement culture at Brockwood, additional physical activities are provided throughout the week (movement breaks and challenges, clubs, informal games, sport related trips) and, at least once a week, the whole school Morning Assembly starts with 15 minutes of movement and exercise together.
+With the aim of developing a movement culture at Brockwood, additional physical activities (movement breaks and challenges, clubs, informal games, sports-related trips) are provided throughout the week and at weekends.

 In the late afternoons and evenings and on weekends, students can participate in clubs and activities, often led and organised by the students themselves.
 These range from movement activities such as dance, yoga or parkour, to drama and music rehearsals, and they change every year.
 Furthermore, the school regularly organises day trips to events, museums or exhibitions.